santisq/PowerShellKusto/docs/en-US/Connect-Kusto.md

 > [!TIP]
 >
-> The `Invoke-` cmdlets also offer supplying this value if it wasn't supplied during connection.
+> The `Invoke-` cmdlets also offer supplying this value if it wasn't provided during connection.

 ```yaml
 Type: String